 Shoreline Stabilization and Habitat Enhancement in the Mulloch Creek BasinFinal report to the Charlotte Harbor National Estuary Program

-2009 Matching funds of $3000 were requested for a collaborative project to install a demonstration plot of what became approximately 180 linear feet along the primary canal in the East Mullock Drainage District (EMDD) in San Carlos Park, Lee County Florida.
-Invasive exotic Melaleuca and Brazilian pepper, and buckets full of air potatoes were removed and SHORESOX, a shoreline stabilization product was affixed to this steep (approximately 60 degree incline).
-The SHORESOX are designed to decompose within 36 months, leaving behind a shoreline which will be held in place by native plants.
-Florida native plants were installed in an approximately 15 foot wide buffer between the yards and the stormwater canal.
+2009 This project involved installing a demonstration plot along the primary canal in the East Mullock Drainage District (EMDD) in San Carlos Park, Lee County, Florida.
+Invasive exotic Melaleuca, Brazilian pepper, and buckets of air potatoes were removed.
+Florida native plants were installed in an approximately 15-foot wide buffer between the yards and the stormwater canal.
 The plants will help stabilize the shoreline, collect excess nutrients and runoff from the residences before entering the canal, and provide improved forage and habitat for fish and wildlife at this urban interface.
 This demonstration is part of several related projects to improve the entire EMDD stormwater drainage system.
-The demonstration nature will help educate residents and agency officials who are expending significant funds and resources to improving this system.
-A website that highlights this project (and the related projects) is being maintained by Dr. Nora Demers at FGCU, with links to and from the contributing organizations.
+It will help educate residents and agency officials who are expending significant funds and resources to improve this system.

 Presenting the Scientific Process: Introducing Philosophy, Theory, Methods and Ethics of ScienceJournal of College Science Teaching